Getting Started

 7. Redeem to cash

-Once playthrough is cleared, you can redeem SC for cash.
-Most platforms have a minimum cashout of $50 or $100 (some allow $25 in gift cards).
+Once you’ve cleared the required wager, you can cash out.
+Most sites have a minimum cashout of $50 or $100 (some allow $25 in gift cards).
 Common methods:

 - Bank transfer (ACH) — slowest but most reliable.
 1–10 business days.